sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d03_odm_lab/exercise.md

      // property '_id' assigned to 0
      this._id = 0;
    }

+   Model.prototype = {};

+   function ourCallback(object) {
+     return object;
+   }
    ```

-2. Add a create method to Model's prototype which:
+**Add a create method to Model's prototype:**

-    - has the parameters `configObj` and `callbackFunc`
+  1. The `create()` function has the parameters `configObj` and `callbackFunc`
-    - creates a variable object_container that has an empty object assigned to it.
+  2. Defines a variable `objectContainer` that has an empty object assigned to it.
 This object will house your passed-in object as well as other meta-data we will generate
-    - Give our objectContainer a property '_id' and assign to it our Model's '_id'
+  3. Give `objectContainer` a property `_id` and assign to it our Model's `_id`
-    - Increment our Model's '_id' property after assigning it.
+  4. Increment our Model's `_id` property after assigning it.
-    - Give our object-container a 'timeStamp' property with the current date assigned to it
+  5. Give our `objectContainer` a `timeStamp` property with the current date assigned to it *Hint: use the Date constructor*
-    - Push our objectContainer into our Model.data array
+  6. Push our `objectContainer` into our Model.data array
-    - Lastly this function calls our callback.
-Our callback should simple return any object passed-in as an argument
+  7. Lastly this function returns our callback.
+Our callback should simply return any object passed-in as an argument

     ```js
     // add create function as property to Model prototype, passing an object for configuration and a callback function